Finiteness of the two-loop matter contribution to the triple gauge-ghost vertices in ${\cal N}=1$ supersymmetric gauge theories regularized by higher derivatives: Structure of the three-point gauge-ghost vertices and their finiteness

 where $\delta^8_{xy}(q) \equiv e^{iq_\mu (x^\mu-y^\mu)} \delta^4(\theta_x-\theta_y)$.

-The one-loop expressions for the functions $f$, $F_\mu$, $F$, and $\widetilde F$ can be found in Ref. \cite{Stepanyantz:2016gtk}.
-For example, the sum of the tree and one-loop contributions to $F$ is given by the following function of the Euclidean momenta $P$ and $Q$\footnote{In our conventions Euclidean momenta are always denoted by capital letters.}
+The one-loop expressions for the functions $s$, ${\cal S}_\mu$, ${\cal S}$, and $\widetilde {\cal S}$ can be found in Ref. \cite{Stepanyantz:2016gtk} (in which they are denoted by $f$, $F_\mu$, $F$, and $\widetilde F$, respectively).
+For example, the sum of the tree and one-loop contributions to ${\cal S}$ is given by the following function of the Euclidean momenta $P$ and $Q$\footnote{In our conventions Euclidean momenta are always denoted by capital letters.}

 where $R_K \equiv R(K^2/\Lambda^2)$ etc. We see that this expression is finite in the UV region independently of the value of the gauge parameter $\xi_0$, although some terms inside it are logarithmically divergent.
-The function $\widetilde F$ is given by a similar UV finite expression.
-In the one-loop approximation the UV finiteness of the functions $F_\mu$ and $f$ immediately follows from the fact that they have the dimensions $m^{-1}$ and $m^{-2}$, respectively.
+The function $\widetilde {\cal S}$ is given by a similar UV finite expression.
+In the one-loop approximation the UV finiteness of the functions ${\cal S}_\mu$ and $s$ immediately follows from the fact that they have the dimensions $m^{-1}$ and $m^{-2}$, respectively.